Victoria Waterfield: Development

 Victoria was introduced in the 1967 serial The Evil of the Daleks.
 She was named after both her time period of origin (Victorian England) and the name of script editor Gerry Davis's eldest daughter.
 Due to the departure of Ben and Polly (Michael Craze and Anneke Wills) as companions in the prior serial, 1967's The Faceless Ones, the production team sought a new companion to fill the gap left behind.
 Originally, the team had wanted to use the character of Samantha Briggs from the latter serial, though her actress, Pauline Collins, declined the offer of a recurring role.
 As a result, Victoria was used to fill the gap instead.

+According to the short BBC Video documentary The Dalek Factor about the making of the story, released in September 2021 as part of the animated restoration of the serial, Denise Buckley was cast in the role of Victoria Waterfield by director Derek Martinus.
+Although hopeful Pauline Collins would continue in the role of Samantha Briggs, that she had played in the previous story The Faceless Ones, he production team had created Victoria as a back-up should Collins decline.
+When Collins confirmed she did not want to join the regular cast, it was decided to introduce Victoria as the new companion and Denise Buckley who had been cast in the role for that story was released, but paid in full, with Deborah Watling replacing her as a more suitable actress for the ongoing role.

 Watling had come to the attention of Doctor Who producer Innes Lloyd after she starred in the title role in Alice.
 Though she previously was considered for the role of previous companion Polly, she was considered too inexperienced at the time of her audition and was passed over in favor of Anneke Wills.
 According to the book Doctor Who: Who-ology, she was later recalled to audition for the role of Victoria; The Complete History stated, however, that Watling did not formally audition, but instead discussed the part with Lloyd and got the part soon after, with Lloyd remembering her performance in Alice.